-- My Ulster Bank home loan we jointly entered into with ex, he is agreeable to be removed and put the house in my name alone.
+- My Ulster Bank home loan is in joint names with ex, who has agreed to come off the mortgage and let me have the property.
 Ulster Bank have consented to the transfer of equity to me solely.
-Will Ulster Bank write my company to confirm my salary?
+Do Ulster Bank call my employer to verify my salary?

-- I plan to remortgage my maisonette in Crabtree
+- I am hoping to refinance my flat in Friern Barnet

-changing from RBS to Ulster Bank.
-The apartment is jointly owned but I would like it to be in my name only when I transfer.
-My former partner is OK with this and is willing to sign a form but neither of us want to get a second lawyer involved.
+switching from Halifax to Ulster Bank.
+The flat is currently in joint names but I would like it to be in my name only once I remortgage.
+My former partner has agreed to this and is willing to transfer equity but neither of us want to get a second conveyancing solicitor involved.

-Questions that your lawyer is likely to ask regarding your Ulster Bank Transfer of Equity
+Questions that your lawyer could ask about your Ulster Bank Transfer of Equity

-We need you to supply the National Insurance Number(s) of all the new owners (required for completion of the SDLT Form)
+We need you to provide the National Insurance Number(s) of all the new owners (required for submission of the Stamp Duty Land Tax Form)

-Information to consider in supplemental the above Ulster Bank transfer of equity Info :
+Information to consider in conjunction with the above Ulster Bank transfer of equity information :

 Tax and Legal

-There may be various tax and legal implications when transferring equity for your property.
+There are numerous potential tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Ulster Bank conveyancing panel and accountant before transferring equity.

-If your property is leasehold, provisions in the lease may have a requirement for notices to be served and that you have a license to do so from the freeholder.
-If such terms are not adhered to you may be in breach of your covenants under the lease.
+If your property is leasehold, the lease may require that you have a license to do so from the landlord.
+If such terms are not adhered to you may be in violation of your covenants under the lease.
 This could potentially result in the freeholder taking enforcement action against you.

-If the transfer of equity is made pursuant to an Order of the Court, then Insolvency Indemnity Insurance is not required.
-In other situations, where a property is being transferred at less than market value between joint owners, an Insolvency Act Indemnity Insurance policy may be required.
-This is something that that your lawyer will check with Ulster Bank This is because, if the outgoing party is made bankrupt in the future, their Trustee in Bankruptcy could argue that they had transferred the property in order to avoid their creditors and apply to the Court to have the transaction set aside.
+If the transfer of equity is made as a result of an Order of the Court, then Insolvency Indemnity Insurance is not required.
+In other cases, where a property is being transferred at less than market value between joint owners, an Insolvency Act Indemnity Insurance policy may be required.
+This is something that that your conveyancing solicitor will check with Ulster Bank This is because, if the outgoing party is made bankrupt in the future, their Trustee in Bankruptcy could argue that they had transferred the property in order to avoid their creditors and apply to the Court to have the transaction set aside.
 If this happens, it could affect your lender or a future buyer from you as they would lose the property and the lender may not get back

 what they have loaned to you.
 The Insolvency Act Indemnity Insurance policy only protects

 lenders such as Ulster Bank or future buyers from you.
 If there is no mortgage and the outgoing owner is made bankrupt, there is a risk to you that you could lose your home if the transfer is set aside.
-The cost of the Insolvency Act Indemnity Insurance policy varies based on the valuation of the property at finalisation of the transfer of equity conveyancing.
+The cost of the Insolvency Act Indemnity Insurance policy is dependent on the valuation of the property at the time of completion of the transfer of equity conveyancing.

-Your property may be repossessed if you do not keep up repayments on your mortgage with Ulster Bank.
+If you do not keep up the payments on your mortgage with Ulster Bank your property may be repossessed.